megaease/easeprobe/README.md

   EaseProbe accepts the `HUP` signal to rotate the log.

-### 1.6 Prometheus Metrics
+### 1.6 Prometheus Metrics Exporter

-EaseProbe supports Prometheus metrics.
+EaseProbe supports Prometheus metrics exporter.
 The Prometheus endpoint is `http://localhost:8181/metrics` by default.

+Currently, All of the Probers support the following metrics:

+  - `total`: the total number of probes
+  - `duration`: Probe duration in milliseconds
+  - `status`: Probe status
+  - `SLA`: Probe SLA percentage

+And for the different Probers, the following metrics are available:

+- HTTP Probe
+  - `status_code`: HTTP status code
+  - `content_len`: HTTP content length
+  - `dns_duration`: DNS duration in milliseconds
+  - `connect_duration`: TCP connection duration in milliseconds
+  - `tls_duration`: TLS handshake duration in milliseconds
+  - `send_duration`: HTTP send duration in milliseconds
+  - `wait_duration`: HTTP wait duration in milliseconds
+  - `transfer_duration`: HTTP transfer duration in milliseconds
+  - `total_duration`: HTTP total duration in milliseconds

+- TLS Probe
+  - `earliest_cert_expiry`: last TLS chain expiry in timestamp seconds
+  - `last_chain_expiry_timestamp_seconds`: earliest TLS cert expiry in Unix time

+- Shell & SSH Probe
+  - `exit_code`: exit code of the command
+  - `output_len`: length of the output

+- Host Probe
+  - `cpu`: CPU usage in percentage
+  - `memory`: memory usage in percentage
+  - `disk`: disk usage in percentage

 The following snapshot is the Grafana panel for host CPU metrics

 ![](./docs/grafana.demo.png)

-Refer to the [Global Setting Configuration](#38-global-setting-configuration) for further details on how to configure the HTTP server.
+Refer to the [Global Setting Configuration](#39-global-setting-configuration) for further details on how to configure the HTTP server.

 ## 2. Getting Started